nerfstudio-project/nerfstudio/docs/tutorials/creating_graphs.md

   # <insert any dataset related overrides here>

 graph:
-  _target_: pyrad.graph.vanilla_nerf.NeRFGraph # set the target to the graph you defined
+  _target_: nerfactory.graph.vanilla_nerf.NeRFGraph # set the target to the graph you defined
   # <insert any graph related overrides here>

 optimizers: